nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Le valli della memoria, Pietro Scarnera

+★★☆☆☆

+A small comic book on the "History of the Liberation of Ravenna," partly subsidized by the Municipality of Ravenna and published by Coconino (a prominent Italian comic book publisher).
+The idea of involving the young grandchildren of the protagonists of that era in a dreamlike way is interesting because, in the end, the message is always the same: don't forget and treasure the lessons of history so that we don't repeat the same mistakes.

 ### La mia vita disegnata male, Gipi

 ★★★★☆